Skip to content

 Session start

-โ”œโ”€โ”€ Read memory/today.md โ† today's raw diary (real-time, not yet in mem0)
+โ”œโ”€โ”€ Read memory/today.md โ† today's raw diary (real-time, written by openclaw-plugin)

 โ”œโ”€โ”€ Read memory/yesterday.md โ† yesterday's raw diary (coverage gap buffer)